 - 4.6.1 The University has continued to work with its existing AimHigher schools in delivering outreach including taster sessions, portfolio sessions and general information session to students in years 9 11 and will continue this activity.
-During the 2012-13 academic year the University delivered outreach to 750 pupils within this age range. - 4.6.2 The University will be seeking to strengthen its collaborative partnerships in order to develop longer-term outreach over the forthcoming period.
+During the 2012-13 academic year the University delivered outreach to 750 pupils within this age range.
+In 2013-14 the University increased this activity to reach 1100 pupils. - 4.6.2 The University will be seeking to strengthen its collaborative partnerships in order to develop longer-term outreach over the forthcoming period.
 This is in order to ensure that resources are directed towards the most effective outreach initiatives which represent genuine value for money.